-When I initially sat down to brainstorm for this article, it was quite difficult to think of a topic that had not been discussed by writers before me.
+When I initially sat down to brainstorm for this article, it was quite difficult to think of a topic that had not been discussed by writers before me about integrating into Dutch life.

 - Wrap your belongings as tightly to you as you see the train approaching in the distance.

-- Slowing begin taking steps closer to the edge of the platform, linking up with fellow passengers on your left and right to create an impenetrable, compact herd.
+- Slowly begin taking steps closer to the edge of the platform, linking up with fellow passengers on your left and right to create an impenetrable, compact herd.

 - As soon as the train stops, rush with your herd towards the opening door.